silvia1993/DomainToText_AMLProject/README.md

 ## Dataset

-1 - Download PACS dataset from here https://domaingeneralization.github.io/
+1 - Download PACS dataset from the portal of the course in the "project_topics" folder.

 2 - Place the dataset in the DomainToText_AMLProject folder making sure that the images are organized in this way: